zpz/zpz.github.io/_posts/2016-07-21-a-simply-successful-git-branching-model.md

 [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) of Vincent Driessen (known as the **gitflow**), but somewhat simpler, hence the title.
 The target user is a team (an *organization* in Github terminology) that

 - does not practice rigorous continuous integration or automated testing, hence does not guarantee a certain branch is always in a *deployable* state;
-- has been somewhat liberal (read: sloppy) in the use of Git.
+- develops "service software"---meaning the mode of work is largely the deployment "head" moves forward; there is rarely a need to maintain multiple production versions simultaneously.

 I make two changes to the **gitflow**: